nyonson/raiju/README.md

 Auto set channel fees based on the channel's current liquidity.

 The idea here is to encourage channel re-balancing through fees.
-If a channel has a too much local liquidity, fees are raised in order to encourage relatively more inbound transactions.
+If a channel has a too much local liquidity, fees are lowered in order to encourage relatively more outbound transactions.
 Visa versa for a channel with too little local liquidity.

 The strategy for fee amounts is hardcoded (although I might try to add some more in the future) to `standardFee/5`, `standardFee`, or `standardFeex5`.